Where to See July 4 Fireworks In and Around L.A. This Year

 WHERE: Grand Park, 200 N Grand Ave., Los Angeles

 WHAT: If you’re on the hunt for a cheap, lively way to celebrate Uncle Sam, shake it over to Grand Park, and watch Downtown L.A. light up for free.
 This Fourth of July, Grand Park hosts a unique block party, featuring scrumptious food truck fare, live music and more.
-The music begins while the sun is still high in the sky, so bring yourself an all-day picnic—no booze allowed, only empty water bottles—and relax.
+The music begins while the sun is still high in the sky, so bring yourself an all-day picnic—no outside booze allowed, only empty water bottles—and relax.
 Best of all, the event is Metro accessible.
-Look out for the fireworks after 9pm on the north side of the park, above the Music Center Plaza.
+Look out for the fireworks after 9pm on the north side of the park, above the Jerry Moss Plaza at The Music Center.

 WHERE: Palisades Charter High School, 15777 Bowdoin St., Pacific Palisades